Glasgow's southside

 Things to see and do

-Pollok Country Park is Glasgow's largest green space and a visitor attraction in its own right.
+Pollok Country Park is Glasgow's largest green space and a visitor attraction.
 This family-friendly park is ideal for little and big explorers.
 You could spend the whole day getting pleasantly lost and exploring the woodland walks, mountain bike trails and idyllic river scenes.
 It is also home to two of the city's top visitor attractions.

 Thanks to a major refurbishment, visitors can explore more of the world-class Burrell Collection than ever before.
 Don't miss one of Europe’s finest displays of Degas.
 Visit burrellcollection.com to plan a must-visit day out to this modern and green museum, set within a beautiful country park.

-The picture-perfect Pollok House, a stunning country manor, houses an impressive Spanish art collection, Edwardian tearoom and runs tours for visitors to experience what life was like, upstairs and downstairs, in this 18th century home.
+Pollok House is a stunning country manor.
+It has an impressive Spanish art collection and Edwardian tearoom.
+They run tours for visitors to experience what life was like in this 18th century home.
 And kids will love the evergreen maze in the gardens.
-Visit the National Trust for Scotland website for details.
+Visit the National Trust for Scotland website for details. *Please note Pollok House is closed for approximately 2 years for a major conservation project.

 The highlight of the park for many is seeing Scotland’s most well-known national animal, Highland cattle.
-With a fold of around 50 Highland cattle to visit all year round, a trip to see these gentle giants, and their fluffy springtime calves, is a must.
+With Highland cattle to visit all year round, a trip to see these gentle giants, and their fluffy springtime calves, is a must.

 One of the unique things about Glasgow is that a number of the city's top attractions are located in a beautiful parkland setting.
 There is the Charles Rennie Mackintosh-designed House for an Art Lover in Bellahouston Park, which was designed in 1901 and finally realised in 1989.
 Take in the exquisite suite of rooms, art gallery, exhibition space and Art Lovers Cafe.

-For more Mackintosh in the southside, admire the architectural detail of Scotland Street School Museum.
+For more Mackintosh in the southside, visit the Scotland Street School Museum.
 The museum, which tells the story of education through the ages, is currently closed, but it is well worth a visit for the exterior alone.
 Find out more about Scotland's most celebrated architect by visiting our Charles Rennie Mackintosh page.

 Glasgow's reputation as a world leader in contemporary art was one of the reasons that the city was named the UK's top cultural and creative city by the European Commission (2019).
 Nowhere is it better to experience this cutting-edge culture than at Tramway, an international arts space that commissions and produces contemporary visual art, dance, performance and film.
 Find out what's on at tramway.org.